phaethon/kamene/doc/scapy/advanced_usage.rst

 Changing states
 ---------------

-The ``ATMT.state`` decorator transforms a method into a function that returns an exception.
+The ``ATMT.state`` decorator transforms a method into a function that raises an exception.
 If you raise that exception, the automaton state will be changed.
 If the change occurs in a transition, actions bound to this transition will be called.
 The parameters given to the function replacing the method will be kept and finally delivered to the method.
 The exception has a method action_parameters that can be called before it is raised so that it will store parameters to be delivered to all actions bound to the current transition.

 As an example, let's consider the following state::